caroleolivier/caroleolivier.github.io/_posts/2024-03-03-culture-self-service-sharing.md

 Sharing and recording knowledge was already powerful before.

 But with the advancement of AI, it's become even more powerful; everything we record can now be fed to magical company Chatbots 🤖 like this [one](https://dust.tt/) and help us self-serve internally 🪄
-And so here is another reason to record your conversation with Bob.
+And so here is another reason for you to record your conversation with Bob.